mushroomfire/mdapy/doc/source/gettingstarted/examples.rst

     plt.savefig('eos.png', dpi=300, bbox_inches='tight', transparent=True)
     plt.show()

-1. Collaborative use with Ovito
+6. Collaborative use with Ovito
 --------------------------------

 This function can run in script environment of Ovito.
-(Tested in Ovito 3.0.0-dev581).

 .. code-block:: python